-- Dimension Item Description TO1 My society shows no pragmatic future-oriented perspective.
-TO2 In my society there is respect for traditions and rituals.
-Time orientation тоз In my society education is not supported in preparation for the days to come.
-TO4 My society holds a conventional historical short-term point of view.
-IVR1 In my society satisfaction of basic human needs is welcomed.
-Indulgence vs restraint IVR2 Gratifications are not suppressed in my country.
-IVR3 Natural human drives related to enjoying life and having fun are welcomed in my society.
+Dimension Item Description IVR1 In my society, satisfaction of basic human needs is welcomed.
+IVR2 Gratifications are not suppressed in my country.
+IVR IVR3 Natural human drives related to enjoying life and having fun are welcomed in my society.
 IVR4 There are no rigid rules controlling gratifications in my society.